dotnet/csharpstandard/standard/conversions.md

 While throw expressions do not have a type, they may be implicitly converted to any type.

+### §imp-typed-out-var Implicitly-typed variable conversions

+There is a conversion from an implicitly-typed declaration expression (§declaration-expressions-new-clause) to every type.

 ## 10.3 Explicit conversions

 ### 10.3.1 General